You may recognize John Bohlinger from the hundreds of gear reviews he’s filmed as Premier Guitar’s resident demo artist.

 Bohlinger’s chops in the studio and on stage have been put to use alongside popular artists like Sheryl Crow, Miranda Lambert, Jordin Sparks, Joe Walsh, and The Beach Boys, to name a few.

-Although John is a multi-instrumentalist routinely switching between pedal steel, mandolin, dobro, banjo, harmonica and bass, he is first on foremost a guitarist and proud PRS artist/fan who has his beloved PRS singlecut and doublecut models with him on every gig.
+Although John is a multi-instrumentalist routinely switching between pedal steel, mandolin, dobro, banjo, harmonica and bass, he is first and foremost a guitarist, and can often be seen using select PRS models on his various gigs.

 We took some time to ask John a few questions about his career in Nashville, check it out below.